ElaineNg94/CA_Millennials_Tinder_Success_Rate/README.md

 <img width="366" alt="CA Colleges Tinder Success Rate" src="https://user-images.githubusercontent.com/79742633/148360716-4e939ce9-e883-444e-af53-22ecdc6acbd0.png">

 This data shows there are **30.56%** chance of a "**Yes**" result, meaning that it became a relationship and was successful.
-It also shows a **69.44%** for the "**No**" results for these millenials, meaning that it did not become a relationship and was **NOT** successful.
-Since the data of the "**Yes**" results are higher than the overall average results in the US, this can mean millenials in **California colleges** may have a better chance of finding a relationship here compared to colleges outside of California.
+It also shows a **69.44%** for the "**No**" results for these millennials, meaning that it did not become a relationship and was **NOT** successful.
+Since the data of the "**Yes**" results are higher than the overall average results in the US, this can mean millennials in **California colleges** may have a slightly higher chance of finding a relationship here compared to colleges outside of California.